 Devarayanadurga was ruled by the Wodeyars and takes its name from King Chikka Devaraja Wodeyar who claimed the town after defeating a local chief Jadaka.

-Devarayanadurga lies 65 kilometers from Bangalore.
+Devarayanadurga lies 65 km from Bangalore.
 The nearest railway station is at Tumkur and the area also has excellent bus connections.

 Winters is the best time to visit this beautiful hill station.